 But the garden is more than just a free place to get a walk.
 There are 13 separate sections of the garden devoted to unique botanical collections.
-Some of the best are the Rock Garden, Rhododendron Glen, and the Dahila Display.
+Some of the best are the Rock Garden, Rhododendron Glen and the Dahlia Display.

 If it’s your first time going to the Bellevue Botanical Garden, here are a few of the things you should try to experience:

-- Yao Garden – A Japanese style garden.
-Was designed to highlight the fact that Bellevue’s sister city is Yao, Japan.
+The Yao Garden, a Japanese style garden, was designed to highlight the fact that Bellevue’s sister city is Yao, Japan.

-- Lost Meadow Trail – A peaceful walk through a lush meadow on a trail that loops back to where you started.
-About one-third of a mile long.
+Lost Meadow Trail provides a peaceful walk through a lush meadow on a trail that loops back to where you started.
+It’s about one-third of a mile long.

-- The Ravine Experience – A relatively new feature.
-A 150′ suspension bridge lets you get a “bird’s eye view” of the surrounding forests and the ravine below.
+The Ravine Experience is a 150-foot suspension bridge that lets you get a “bird’s eye view” of the surrounding forests and the ravine below.